abserari/quartz/content/blogs/Open Source History of Dapr project.md

 Even Microsoft has launched a commercial product container app based on Dapr, which allows users to write function-level services.
 The infrastructure is provided by context.
 Dapr provides these services with the choice of only focusing on business code logic.

 The developer ecosystem of open-source projects is an important criterion.
 The number of issues created, the speed of response, the richness of proposal submission, the degree of the active contributor, the entry and loss of new contributors and core contributors, and other indicators are all important bases for us to evaluate the developer ecosystem.
-This section can praise ossinsight project, which provides you with query services through the website and provides us with powerful data for evaluating open-source projects.
+This section can praise [[OSSInsight]] project, which provides you with query services through the website and provides us with powerful data for evaluating open-source projects.

 Figure 2: analysis of open source activities of the Dapr project